Two Kingdoms (Mark 15:1-15)

 So let’s look for a moment at the strength, the kingdom, that comes through weakness.

 We’ve already seen the weakness of Jesus in this passage.
 He’s bound and abandoned.
 The religious leaders turn the crowd against him.
 An insurrectionist and murderer ends up being more popular than him.
 By the end of this passage, Jesus is condemned and scourged.
 Scouring means that Jesus would have been bound to a pillar or post and flogged with whips made of leather that were sometimes weighted with pieces of metal, bone, or even hooks.
 There was no prescribed number of lashes, so scourging was sometimes fatal if they got carried away.
-At best it left you severely weakened and already on your way to death.
+At best, it left you severely weakened and already on your way to death.
 There’s no greater picture of weakness than in this passage.

 Yet it’s a chosen weakness.
 Jesus had a kingdom that far exceeded Pilate’s kingdom.
 Rome could not compare to the riches or the power or the acclaim that Christ enjoyed.
-Yet he laid it all aside and chose to become weak for our sakes.
+Yet he laid it all aside and chose to become weak for our sake.
 He chose weakness.

 The irony is that Jesus is bound and seemingly powerless, yet it’s Jesus who is in charge not Pilate, and not the crowds.
 Jesus had predicted that this would happen.
 Jesus had said back in Mark 10: